 The Wheel’s Weight

 Some hamster wheels can be pretty difficult to push because the spinning surface is not smooth.
-Hamster wheels that are heavy or scrape against the running axel may make the wheel difficult for your hamster to push.
-Choose a wheel that has a smooth turn when the wheel is spun so that your hamster does not get tired from having to exert extra energy to get the wheel spinning.
-If the wheel has a smooth spin, then it is easier for your hamster to use regardless of the species size.
-This enables small hamsters such as dwarfs to use large wheels.
+Wheels that are heavy or scrape against the running axel may be difficult for your hamster to push.
+Choose a wheel that turns smoothly so your hamster does not have to exert extra energy to get it to spin.

-Hamster wheels make a great form of enrichment for hamsters to release energy.
-You can encourage your hamster to use their wheel by ensuring that it is safe for them and is the right size for them.
-The most important factor when it comes to choosing a hamster wheel is to make sure that their backs do not curve, which could indicate that the wheel is too small.
+Wheels are a great way for hamsters to release energy.
+You can encourage your hamster to use his wheel by ensuring that it is safe and the right size.
+When choosing a hamster wheel, make sure that the animal’s back does not curve.
+If you see your hamster’s back curved into a C shape, this indicates that the wheel is too small.
 Fortunately, there are many wheels on the market that are suitable for hamsters and have a large diameter that allows them to run comfortably.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.